Descanonge/neba/docs/source/datasets.rst

     activated with ``save_cache=True``.
 However, the logic behind the context manager is pretty simple and restoring the cache might lead to unforeseen consequences.

+The implementation of those functions are done in a ParamsPlugin.
+You must choose one.
+Available are ParamsMappingPlugin and ParamsSchemePlugin.
+Explain differences and gotchas with Scheme params.

+Is params_as_dict recommended ?